httmako/shira_at/blog/source/golang_notes.md

 ## Logging

-At the beginning I was using the inbuilt `logger`, then `zap` and I now ended up using the inbuilt `log/slog` package.
+At the beginning I was using the inbuilt `log` module, then uber's `zap` module and I now ended up using the inbuilt `log/slog` package.
-The `slog` package supports structured logging with different levels (info,error,etc.) and can log to different formats (logfmt,json,plain) and locations (stdout,file,etc.).
+The `slog` package supports structured logging with different levels (info,error,etc.) and can log to different formats (logfmt,json,plain) and locations (stdout,file).

 If your application doesn't log much then simple `fmt` prints could be enough aswell, e.g. for commandline applications I prefer to just print information in plaintext instead of using a logger.